 “Our success over the last couple of years has allowed us to reinvest in our business, including investments in our (Chicopee, Massachusetts) golf ball plant, and in sales, marketing and research and development, and it has provided us with the wherewithal to acquire the OGIO and TravisMathew brands,” Callaway President and CEO Chip Brewer said.
 “We believe these investments and acquisitions will provide benefits for years to come.”

-Over the past year, Callaway’s sales increased by $150 million (approximately 21 percent year-over-year), a reflection of the success of the company’s EPIC line of products as well as the Chrome Soft golf ball franchise.
+In 2017, Callaway’s sales increased by $178 million (approximately 20 percent year-over-year), a reflection of the success of the company’s EPIC line of products as well as the Chrome Soft golf ball franchise.